input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 +       }
 ```

-Note the new entry `LockBoxMerkleTreeEntry` where it contains fields to
+Note that the new entry `LockBoxMerkleTreeEntry` contains fields to identify a
-identify a certain amount of a Cardano asset, and the `previousMerkleRoot` is
+certain amount of a Cardano asset, and the `previousMerkleRoot` is necessary to
-necessary to ensure that these transactions are unique for the distributed set.
+ensure that these transactions are unique for the distributed set.

-Then, we will create a token `ReleaseToken` which will take as redeemer a
+Then, we will create a token, say `ReleaseToken`, which will take as redeemer a
-Merkle proof `merkleProof` which shows that the cbor of a
+Merkle proof, say `merkleProof`, which shows that the cbor of a
-`LockBoxMerkleTreeEntry` `lockBoxMerkleTreeEntry` is in a Merkle root.
+`LockBoxMerkleTreeEntry`, say `lockBoxMerkleTreeEntry`, is in a Merkle root.
 Using the `lockBoxMerkleTreeEntry`, this token will mint only if the following
 are all satisfied.